I'billin: 19th century

-The Bedouin strongman and tax farmer of the Galilee, Aqil Agha, used the fortress of I'billin, previously fortified by the family of Zahir al-Umar, as his headquarters.
+The Bedouin strongman and tax farmer of the Galilee, Aqil Agha, used the fortress of I'billin, previously fortified by the family of Daher al-Umar, as his headquarters.
 There, in 1848, he met William F. Lynch, head of the American expedition to the River Jordan, and made him their guide.
 By 1852, Aqil ceased residing in I'billin, returning to his nomadic way of life.
 He died in 1870 and was buried in the village, where some of his descendants were still living in the 1980s.

 The population in 1859 was stated by British consul Edward Thomas Rogers to have been 800 people, and the tillage fifty feddans.
 In 1875, the French explorer Victor Guérin visited the village.
 He estimated the population at 600, divided equally between Muslims and Christians, the latter split between the Melkite (Greek Catholic) and Greek Orthodox denominations.
 He noted that the Greek Orthodox had a church dedicated to St. George.

 In 1881, the PEF's Survey of Western Palestine (SWP) described it as "A village on high ground with gardens beneath it on the south, and a spring ('Ain 'Afieh) about half a mile to the south.
 There is a minaret to the mosque which is a conspicuous object."
 According to the SWP, "The houses in the village are principally of stone; wells occur south of the hill, with olives near them.
 Some of the inhabitants are Greek Christians."
 A population list from about 1887 showed that the village had about 745 inhabitants; 400 Greek Orthodox, 70 Melkites, 30 Latin Christians and 245 Muslims.